You can add your domain name(s) to your hosts file (circumvent DNS)Â by doing the following for all local computers:

 -

-Because the host's file will tell your computer to check a different IP address for your site, you can now preview your site as it is served from our server.
+Enter http://yourURL.com in the address bar of your web browser and press Enter Because the host's file will tell your computer to check a different IP address for your site, you can now preview your site as it is served from our server.

 To remove the entry...